Virtual-Coffee/virtualcoffee.io/src/resources/virtual-coffee/slack-channel-guide.md

 ### #humor

 Share those memes, jokes, and laughter with us here!
 This channel is for humor that embraces the Virtual Coffee COC, like 999%.

 ---

+### #i-love-pets

+A place for pet parents and pet lovers to hang out.
+Share those cute pets pictures here!

+---